SilvioWeging/kASA/README.md

 Another important thing here is the output.
 Or the output**s** if you want. kASA can give you two files, one contains the per-read information, which taxa were found (identification file, by default in json format) and the other a table of how much of each taxon was found (the profile, a csv file).
 But because too much information isn't always nice, you can specify how much taxa with different score shall be shown for each read (e.g. `-b 5` shows best 5 hits).

-The per read error score ranges from -1 to 1.
-A 1 means that the best score deviates as far as possible from the optimal score, 0 means a perfect match and -1 means that the reverse complement also fits perfectly.
-In tsv format, only the error of the best score is printed.
+The per read error score ranges from 0 to 1 where 0 means a perfect match and 1 that almost nothing matched.

 Note, that if you input a folder, file names are appended to your string given via `-p` or `-q`.
 If for example a folder contains two files named `example1.fq` and `example2.fasta` with `-p example/work/results/out_` as a parameter, then kASA will generate two output files named `out_example1.fq.csv` and `out_example2.fasta.csv`.